-Manitoba Industrial Opportunities Program (MIOP) provides financial support to assist businesses expanding their operations in Manitoba.
+Manitoba Industrial Opportunities Program (MIOP) provided financial support to assist businesses expanding their operations in Manitoba.
 The financial support is in the form of repayable, secured loans with repayment terms that can be somewhat flexible for businesses that undertake significant investment in fixed assets and/or create new jobs.
-The loans are usually in excess of \$500,000.
+The loans were usually in excess of \$500,000.
 Most loan repayment terms are 60 to 84 months.
 Loan interest rates are charged at the crown rate or at the crown rate plus a premium.
+All loans received Treasury Board approval and an Order in Council authorizing the loan.